mvolkmann/blog/src/smalltalk/32-saving-code.md

 stored in files with a `.pck.st` file.
 The code consists of complete class definitions and methods added to classes in other categories.

 When a package file is installed, if it defines new classes, they are placed in a new class category whose name is the package name.
 The new class category is visible in System Browsers.
-If the package defines methods to be added to a class in another class categories, a new method category name is added to the class whose name is an asterisk followed by the package name and an optional suffix.
+If the package defines methods to be added to a class in another class categories, a new method category name is added to the class whose name is an asterisk followed by the package name and an optional suffix (for example, `*Volkmann-printing`).

 Package names are used as prefixes on class and method categories names.
 Package name abbreviations are often used as prefixes on class names.